afajl/mob/README.md

 ## Usage
-- `mob start` creates a new session or takes over from the previous driver.
-It will ask about branches and work interval if it needs.
+- `mob start` creates a new feature branch or syncs the branch from the previous driver.
-- `mob next` hands over to the next driver.
+- `mob next` commits all changes to the feature branch and hands over to the next driver.
-- `mob done` squashes the feature branch to staging on the base branch (default master) and removes it.
+- `mob done` stages all changes on the feature branch for commit on the base branch (normally master).

 Run `mob` for help on more commands.